Rochester Truck Accident Lawyer

 Call (585) 270-8882 for 24/7 Dedicated Injury Advocacy

-Truck accidents can cause devastating injuries to pedestrians, cars, and other motorists on the road.
+Truck accidents in Rochester, NY have been known to cause devastating injuries to pedestrians, cars, and other motorists on the road.
 If you or a loved one has been injured in a trucking accident, speak to the Rochester truck accident lawyer at King Law to see if you are eligible to pursue compensation.
 Hold the liable parties accountable for their negligence with the firm’s help.
 Our attorney can review the details of your case to help you identify the liable parties and the role of negligence in your accident.

 Truck accident liability can fall on one or more of the following parties: